mstksg/inCode/copy/entries/advent-gol.md

 My best guess as to why this was happening is that, at 7D and above, we enter a domain of points where, before t=6, *every* point is at some sort of reflective boundary.
 Remember that even for 4D, we had really odd behavior at the reflective boundaries/edge of the wedge.
-There wasn't enough room in many points to "stretch their wings" --- every single one is at one reflective boundary or another.
+There wasn't enough room for many points to "stretch their wings" --- every single one is at one reflective boundary or another.
 Being a boundary point corresponds to having a "bins" encoding with any bin greater than one or anything in the 0 bin (ie, `1-0-0-0`